robotastic/trunk-recorder/README.md

    - **center** - the center frequency in Hz to tune the SDR to
    - **rate** - the sampling rate to set the SDR to, in samples / second
    - **squelch** - Analog Squelch, my rtl-sdr's are around -60.
 [0 = Disabled]
    - **error** - the tuning error for the SDR in Hz.
 This is the difference between the target value and the actual value.
-So if you wanted to recv 856MHz but you had to tune your SDR to 855MHz to actually recieve it, you would set this to -1000000.
+So if you wanted to recv 856MHz but you had to tune your SDR to 855MHz to actually receive it, you would set this to -1000000.
 You should also probably get a new SDR if it is off by this much.
    - **gain** - the RF gain to set the SDR to.
 Use a program like GQRX to find a good value.
-   - **ifGain** - [hackrf only] sets the ifgain.
+   - **ifGain** - [hackrf only] sets the if gain.
-   - **bbGain** - [hackrf only] sets the bbgain.
+   - **bbGain** - [hackrf only] sets the bb gain.
+   - **mixGain** - [AirSpy only] sets the mix gain.
+   - **lnaGain** - [AirSpy only] sets the lna gain.
    - **antenna** - [usrp] lets you select which antenna jack to user on devices that support it
    - **digitalRecorders** - the number of Digital Recorders to have attached to this source.
 This is essentially the number of simultaneous calls you can record at the same time in the frequency range that this Source will be tuned to.
 It is limited by the CPU power of the machine.
 Some experimentation might be needed to find the appropriate number.
    - **digitLevels** - the amount of amplification that will be applied to the digital audio.
 The value should be between 1-16.
 The default value is 8.